 Shachar Pinsker is a Professor of Judaic Studies and Middle East Studies at the University of Michigan.
 He held visiting professor positions at Harvard, Tel Aviv, Ben Gurion, and the Hebrew University.
 He is the author of A Rich Brew: How Cafés Created Modern Jewish Culture (NYU Press, 2018), a finalist for the 2018 Jewish Book Award, and of Literary Passports: The Making of Modernist Hebrew Fiction in Europe (Stanford University Press, 2011), the winner of the 2011 Jordan Schnitzer Book Award from the Association for Jewish Studies.
 He the editor of Women’s Hebrew Poetry on American Shores (Wayne State University Press, 2016), and the co-editor of Hebrew, Gender, and Modernity (University of Maryland Press, 2007).
 He the editor of Where the Sky and the Sea Meet: Israeli Yiddish Stories (Magnes Press, forthcoming), and is currently writing a book on Yiddish in Israeli literature.
 His articles appeared in journals such as Jewish Social Studies, Prooftexts, and Poetics Today.

-Nick Underwood is currently a research fellow at the Frankel Institute for Advanced Judaic Studies at the University of Michigan.
-In prior years, he has been a Visiting Fellow in the History of Migration at the German Historical Institute West and Postdoctoral Fellow at the Institute of European Studies at the University of California, Berkeley, and a Visiting Scholar at the Simon Dubnow Institute for Jewish History and Culture at Leipzig University.
-He has taught at Sonoma State University, Napa Valley College, and the University of Wisconsin-Milwaukee.
-He earned his Ph.D. at the University of Colorado Boulder in modern European and Jewish history in 2016 and his first book manuscript is titled Yiddish Paris: Staging Nation and Community in Interwar France.
+Nick Underwood is Assistant Professor of History and the Berger/Neilsen Chair of Judaic Studies at the College of Idaho.
+In prior years, he has been a Research Fellow at the Frankel Institute for Advanced Judaic Studies at the University of Michigan and Visiting Fellow in the History of Migration at the German Historical Institute West and Postdoctoral Fellow at the Institute of European Studies at the University of California, Berkeley, and a Visiting Scholar at the Simon Dubnow Institute for Jewish History and Culture at Leipzig University.
+He earned his Ph.D. at the University of Colorado Boulder in modern European and Jewish history in 2016 and his forthcoming book manuscript is titled Yiddish Paris: Staging Nation and Community in Interwar France.
 His articles have appeared in Jewish Social Studies; French Politics, Culture & Society; East European Jewish Affairs; Urban History; and Archives Juives.
 He also serves as managing editor for the journals American Jewish History and East European Jewish Affairs and is project manager for the digital humanities consortium the Digital Yiddish Theatre Project.